jcoester/winget.lnk/README.md

 # Winget.lnk

 A simple shortcut to quickly upgrade your apps using [**winget**](https://learn.microsoft.com/windows/package-manager/winget/).
-No installation, no nonsense.
+No nonsense.

 **Easy for beginners, family and friends.
 Convenient for power users.
 Just 4 KB in size.**